-Susan M. Collins is the Joan and Sanford Weill Dean of Public Policy at the Gerald R. Ford School of Public Policy and a professor of public policy and economics.
-She began her deanship in August 2007, was reappointed to a second term in 2012, and will step down from the deanship, after ten productive years, on June 30.
-Before coming to Michigan, Collins was a professor of economics at Georgetown University and a senior fellow in economic studies at the Brookings Institution, where she retains a nonresident affiliation.
-She is an international economist whose research interests focus on the implications of increasing international economic integration and the determinants of economic growth in industrial, emerging market, and developing countries.
-She is currently a member of the Board of Directors of the Federal Reserve Bank of Chicago, a member of the Council on Foreign Relations, and a research associate of the National Bureau of Economic Research.
-She served a term as president of the Association for Professional Schools of International Affairs (APSIA) from 2013-2015 and, earlier in her career, as a senior staff economist on the President's Council of Economic Advisers.
-Collins received her bachelor's degree summa cum laude in economics from Harvard University and her doctorate in economics from the Massachusetts Institute of Technology.
+Susan M. Collins is the Edward M. Gramlich Collegiate Professor of Public Policy, professor of economics, and former dean of the Ford School (2007—17).
+Before coming to Michigan, she was a professor of economics at Georgetown University and a senior fellow in economic studies at the Brookings Institution, where she retains a nonresident affiliation.
+She is an international economist whose research interests center on understanding and fostering economic growth in industrial, emerging market, and developing countries.
+She is currently a member of the Board of Directors of the Federal Reserve Bank of Chicago, a member of the Council on Foreign Relations, and a research associate at the National Bureau of Economic Research.
+She served a term as president of the Association for Professional Schools of International Affairs (APSIA) from 2013-15 and, earlier in her career, as a senior staff economist on the President's Council of Economic Advisers.
+Collins received her bachelor's degree, summa cum laude, in economics from Harvard University and her doctorate from the Massachusetts Institute of Technology.